Succession to the Throne Act, 2013: Background

-After questions from the media were prompted in April 2011 by the introduction to the British parliament of a private member's bill seeking to change British royal succession from male-preference to absolute, Prime Minister Stephen Harper was criticised for his ambivalence toward amendment of the line of succession in Canada, being contrasted with Prime Minister of New Zealand John Key and Deputy Prime Minister of the United Kingdom Nick Clegg.
+After questions from the media were prompted in April 2011 by the introduction to the British Parliament of a private member's bill seeking to change British royal succession from male-preference to absolute, Prime Minister Stephen Harper was criticized for his ambivalence toward amendment of the line of succession in Canada, being contrasted with Prime Minister of New Zealand John Key and Deputy Prime Minister of the United Kingdom Nick Clegg.
 Harper stated: "The successor to the throne is a man.
 The next successor to the throne is a man ...
 I don't think Canadians want to open a debate on the monarchy or constitutional matters at this time.
 That's our position.
 I just don't see that as a priority for Canadians right now at all."

 On 28 October 2011, at the Commonwealth Heads of Government Meeting held in Perth, Western Australia, the heads of government of the 16 Commonwealth realms announced that they would introduce legislation to end the primacy of males over females and the disqualification of persons married to Catholic spouses in the succession to the Crown.
 In a letter to the other realms' heads of government, prior to the Perth Agreement, British Prime Minister David Cameron additionally proposed to limit the requirement to obtain the monarch's permission to marry to the first six people in line to the throne.

 Harper stated in October 2011 that, "at some point, we will table legislation in the House of Commons and it would be my hope that that would be approved quickly."
 In an email to Postmedia News in December 2012, a spokesperson for the Prime Minister stated that the Canadian government was waiting for the British government to reveal its proposed legislation before "enact[ing] these changes in coordination with our realm partners".
 At the same time, a spokesperson for the New Democratic Party (the official opposition in the 41st Parliament) explained the party was in favour of the reforms.
-A spokesperson for the federal minister of justice stated a constitutional amendment was not required and the minister intended to present the proposed legislation to parliament without obtaining the consent of the provinces.
+A spokesperson for the federal minister of justice stated a constitutional amendment was not required and the minister intended to present the proposed legislation to Parliament without obtaining the consent of the provinces.